anson-vandoren/linak-desk-spec/spec.md

 disconnecting, reconnecting, and asking for all parameters up to and including 0x7F-89-00, so I'll add that one in and see what happens.

+The real desk gives a repsonse for 0x7F-89-00 of 0x01-07-01-88-05-59-44-E4-7B, so I added this into a handler.

+Next was 0x7F-8A-00, which the desk responds to with 0x01-07-01-2A-16-FD-6D-E4-7B

+I went out on a limb and checked a few additional commands:

+0x7F-8B-00: 0x01-05-00-00-00-00
+0x7F-8C-00: 0x0B-00
+0x7F-8D-00: No response

+I added the 3 additional handlers (8A, 8B, 8C).

+Success!

+As expected, the Desk Control app asked for all 3 additional parameters, which were successfully given by the 3 new handlers.
+Following this:

+- Client set the hightSpeed (0021) 2902 descriptor to 2 (NOTIFY)
+- Client set the 0011 characteristic value to 0x7f-86-80-1-e5-c0-ca-d8-be-c4-48-e1-a0-8-3e-56-f8-d4-cf-ca
+Nothing else happened after this, but the app went into "normal" (i.e., handshake complete) mode, and stayed connected to the emulated desk now.

+I'm not sure if anything else is supposed to happen on this handshake, so I plugged the really long command in (0x7F-86-80...) to the actual desk and got a response of 0x01-00, so I'll add this to the handler too and see if I get any more.
+Note that at this point, the app is connected to the desk, so I need to disconnect and try to reconnect each time to keep making progress.

+I did some playing around and it seems that only the first 5 bytes might matter to this response:
+  - If I don't write the 5th byte (E5), I get a response of 0x0B-00 (maybe an error?)
+  - If I do write the 5th byte (E5), it seems I can use either 01 or 02 for the 4th byte to get the same response (but not sure what the meanings are)
+  - It doesn't seem to matter (response-wise) what I enter after the 5th byte, or if I even write anything there.

+This seems to be the end of the handshaking - next step will be to start playing around with the app, and monitoring the commands that get sent to my emulator, to try to learn more about the communication protocol.
+Also, I may try to decompile the Android app APK to see if I can learn anything there.

 # Side notes:

 - I'm using a NodeMCU-ESP32s board, and I kept needing to hold down the reset